zeeshanali/Online-Help/docs/Install_Guide/ig_ch_14_appB_backup_restore.md

 ```

-### Manager for Lustre\* SSL Certificates
+### Intel® Manager for Lustre* software SSL Certificates

-Manager for Lustre\* software uses SSL certificates to
+Intel® Manager for Lustre* software uses SSL certificates to
 establish trusted communications between the manager server (running the
-Manager for Lustre\* software GUI) and the agents running
+Intel® Manager for Lustre* software GUI) and the agents running
-Manager for Lustre\* software, including the metadata servers,
+Intel® Manager for Lustre* software, including the metadata servers,
 object storage servers, etc. Without these certificates, trust cannot be
-established and the Manager for Lustre\* software will not be
+established and the Intel® Manager for Lustre* software will not be
 able to manage or receive monitoring telemetry from those agents.

-The SSL certificates are generated by the Manager for Lustre\*
+The SSL certificates are generated by the Intel® Manager for Lustre* software
 installation program and are re-generated each time the installer is
 run.
 The SSL certificates are randomly generated, so no two sets of keys
 are the same.
-To support successfully restoring Manager for
+To support successfully restoring Intel® Manager for Lustre*
-Lustre\* software and restoring communication with the agents, create a
+software and restoring communication with the agents, create a
 backup of the following certificate files located on the manager server.